Forth Ports Group Tax Strategy

 Whilst recognising the operational requirements of the Group, where the Group has significant investment decisions, it will seek to structure these in a tax efficient manner.

-We do not enter into artificial arrangements in order to avoid taxation or to defeat the stated purpose of the legislation, or consider any tax planning that require DOTAS notification to HMRC.
+We do not enter into artificial arrangements in order to avoid taxation or to defeat the stated purpose of the legislation, or consider any tax planning that requires DOTAS notification to HMRC.

 Given the scale of our business and volume of tax obligations, risks will inevitably arise from time to time in relation to the interpretation of tax law and nature of our compliance arrangements.